FACT-Finder-Web-Components/shopware6-plugin/README.md

 * Server URL - FACT-Finder® instance url
   **Note:** Server URL should contain a used protocol: (e.g. `https://`) and should end with an endpoint ( `fact-finder` )
-* Channel - Channel you want to serve data from
+* Channel - Channel you want to serve data from.
+This field works for each sales channel separately, so you can, for example, adjust FactFinder integration to different store's language versions.
 * Username
 * Password
 * API Version - Used FACT-Finder® api version
   **Note:** Module supports FACT-Finder® api version `v4` and `v5`.
 By selecting the wrong api version you may cause the Web Components to be unable to communicate with FACT-Finder®

 You can check if the above data is correctly set by clicking on the `Test Connection` button.
 Please save your settings before clicking on button.

 #### Update Field Roles
 This functionality offers a way to download field roles configured in FACT-Finder®.
 Please use this if you don't use feed offered by the plugin or for some reason you have changed the column names.